Daniel-ASG/Daniel-ASG/README.md

-## I am a technology enthusiast and I'm learning Data Science and other related techniques in order to contribute to society in this new area.
+## I am a passionate technology enthusiast, eager to apply emerging techniques such as data science and related ones, to solve a wide range of problems in our daily lives and contribute to society in this exciting field.

 -  Currently I'm a master degree student at UQÀM in Québec, CA.